yandex-cloud/docs/en/compute/operations/images-with-pre-installed-software/operate.md

 ---
-title: "Working with VMs"
+title: "Working with a virtual machine"
-description: "This tutorial describes how to work with a VM based on a public image in Yandex Cloud.
-Find out how to perform operations such as connecting to a VM via SSH, generating an SSH key pair on Linux/MacOS, Windows 7, 8, 10, using SSL certificates, filtering network traffic, and installing updates."
+description: "The article describes how to work with a virtual machine based on a public image in Yandex Cloud.
+Let's consider such operations as connecting to a virtual machine using SSH, creating a key pair via SSH in Linux/MacOS, Windows 7,8,10, using SSL certificates, filtering network traffic, and installing updates."
 ---

 # Working with a VM based on a public image